K. M. Peterson

 Two-phase project for a growing and diverse biology laboratory, involving collaboration on assessment of issues and a report to faculty and administration with specific recommendations; and participation in recruiting a Director of Information Technology for the department (including resume selection and review and multiple rounds of interviewing).
 Consulting took place in tandem with duties at Whitehead.

-Platforms: Linux (CentOS 6/Red Hat Enterprise Linux 6, Ubuntu), Unix (Solaris, AIX), Macintosh (OS X 10.7), Windows (Windows 7, Server 2003/2008, Exchange Server 2007, licensing/aquisition issues) Amazon AWS (S3, EC2), VMware ESX/ESXi, MySQL, Oracle, NetApp, EMC Clariion, cfengine, Platform LSF, SAS.
+Platforms: Linux (CentOS 6/Red Hat Enterprise Linux 6, Ubuntu), Unix (Solaris, AIX), Macintosh (OS X 10.8), Windows (Windows 8, Server 2003/2008, Exchange Server 2007; licensing/acquisition issues), Amazon Web Services (Cloud), VMware ESX/ESXi, MySQL, Oracle, NetApp, EMC Clariion, cfengine, Platform LSF, SAS.

 Programming: Python, bash, shell scripting/utilities, Perl, C.